Stramenopile: Ecology

 Some stramenopiles are significant as autotrophs and as heterotrophs in natural ecosystems; others are parasitic.

-Blastocystis is a parasite of humans;
+Blastocystis is a gastrointestinal parasite of humans;

-opalines and proteromonads live in the intestines of cold-blooded vertebrates and have been called parasites;
+opalines and proteromonads live in the intestines of cold-blooded vertebrates and have been described as parasitic;

 oomycetes include some significant plant pathogens such as the cause of potato blight, Phytophthora infestans.

 Diatoms are major contributors to global carbon cycles because they are the most important autotrophs in most marine habitats.

 The brown algae, including familiar seaweeds like wrack and kelp, are major autotrophs of the intertidal and subtidal marine habitats.

-Some of the bacterivorous stramenopiles, such as Cafeteria are common and widespread consumers of bacteria, and thus play a major role in recycling carbon and nutrients within microbial food webs.
+Some of the bacterivorous stramenopiles, such as Cafeteria, are common and widespread consumers of bacteria, and thus play a major role in recycling carbon and nutrients within microbial food webs.

-Phylogeny
+Evolution

 External

-Stramenopiles are most closely related to Alveolates and Rhizaria - all with tubular mitochondrial cristae and collectively forming the SAR supergroup, whose name is formed from their initials.
-The ancestor of the SAR supergroup appears to have captured a unicellular photosynthetic red alga, and many Stramenopiles, as well as members of other SAR groups such as the Rhizaria, still have plastids which retain the double membrane of the red alga and a double membrane surrounding it, for a total of four membranes.
+Stramenopiles are most closely related to alveolates and Rhizaria, all of which have tubular mitochondrial cristae and collectively form the SAR supergroup, whose name is formed from their initials.
+The ancestor of the SAR supergroup appears to have captured a unicellular photosynthetic red alga, and many stramenopiles, as well as members of other SAR groups such as the Rhizaria, still have plastids which retain the double membrane of the red alga and a double membrane surrounding it, for a total of four membranes.
+In addition, species of Telonemia, the sister group to SAR, exhibit heterokont flagella with tripartite mastigonemes, implying a more ancient origin of stramenopile characteristics.

 Internal

-The tree is based on Ruggiero et al. 2015 & Silar 2016.
+The following cladogram summarizes the evolutionary relationships between stramenopiles.
+The phylogenetic relationships of Bigyra vary greatly from one analysis to the next: it has been recovered as either monophyletic or paraphyletic.
+When paraphyletic, the branching order of the bigyran groups also varies: in some studies, Sagenista is the most basal-branching clade, while in others Opalozoa is the most basal.
+Nonetheless, Platysulcea is consistently recovered as the sister clade to all other stramenopiles.
+In addition, a flagellate species discovered in 2023, Kaonashia insperata, remains in an uncertain phylogenetic position, but more closely related to Gyrista than to other clades.

 Classification

-The classification of the Stramenopiles according to Adl et al. (2012) is:
+The classification of the stramenopiles according to Adl et al. (2019), with additions from newer research: